univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 * deletion of the user account

-* removal of the primary e-mail address from the user account
+* removal of the primary email address from the user account

 * changing the user's mail home server to a different system